kinshuk4/daily-coding-problem-solutions/problem1301-1400/README.md

+## Daily Coding Problem: Problem #1320 [Hard]

+This problem was asked by Amazon.

+Given an integer k and a string s, find the length of the longest substring that contains at most k distinct characters.

+For example, given s = "abcba" and k = 2, the longest substring with k distinct characters is "bcb".

 ## Daily Coding Problem: Problem #1319 [Medium]

 Given a real number `n`, find the square root of n.
 For example, given `n = 9`, return `3`.